 With more than 44,000 kilometres of tracks across the country, rail safety is a critical issue in Canada.
-According to Operation Safety Canada, in 2016 there were 69 railway accidents, 16 serious injuries, and 12 fatalities along our railways.
-While this marks a significant improvement over the previous two years, I know that does not ease the pain of the families and victims affected.
 In Parkdale-High Park, where we are bordered by three rail lines, rail safety is a critical issue.
 I have met with residents and community organizations on creating a safe environment, and I understand that we need to take action and find solutions.

-I am proud to report that there are currently a number of initiatives being undertaken by our Government, including the Rail Safety Improvement Program, Transport 2030 Plan, National Trade Corridors Fund, and investments from Budget 2017 to ensure proper maintenance of our transportation systems.
+I am proud to report that there are currently a number of initiatives being undertaken by our government, including the Rail Safety Improvement Program, Transport 2030 Plan, National Trade Corridors Fund, and investments to ensure proper maintenance of our transportation systems.

-Today, the Minister of Transport Marc Garneau announced $20 million from the Government’s Rail Safety Improvement Program (RSIP) 131 new projects and initiatives to address rail safety issues, including renewed support for Operation Lifesaver.
+During Rail Safety week last year, Minister Garneau also announced $20 million from our government’s Rail Safety Improvement Program (RSIP) for 131 new projects and initiatives to address rail safety issues, including renewed support for Operation Lifesaver.

-The RSIP provides grant and contribution $55 million over three years in funding to improve rail safety in the form of grants or contributions.
+The RSIP provides $55 million over three years in funding to improve rail safety in the form of grants or contributions.
 The aim of this funding is to reduce injuries and fatalities related to our rail transportation.
 Initiatives eligible for this program include:

 - safety improvements to existing rail lines